 Branding & Naming Expert President of Tungsten Branding

-Rebranding vs. Repositioning: The right strategy makes all the difference
+Repositioning vs. Rebranding Strategy: The right one makes all the difference

-As companies grow, product lines expand and market conditions change, business owners often find themselves with a company brand image that no longer reflects who they are or what they do.
-Perhaps they started in a niche market, or with a very specific product, and built their entire company identity around it — and the business now serves a different, bigger or more diverse customer base.
+Companies grow, product lines expand and market conditions change.
+Over time, business owners often find themselves with a company brand image that no longer reflects who they are or what they do.
+Perhaps they started in a niche market, or with a very specific product, and built their entire company identity around it.
+But now the business serves a different, bigger or more diverse customer base.

 What to do?